stevedonovan/Lake/doc/index.md

     crule = rule('.bak','.c','$(COPY) $(INPUT) $(TARGET)')
     default (crule '*.c')

-There is an important different between an ordinary global like `COPY` and basic variables like `INPUT`.
+There is an important difference between an ordinary global like `COPY` and basic variables like `INPUT`.
 Basic variables are only substituted when the target action 'fires'; the initial set is `INPUT,TARGET,DEPENDS,LIBS,CFLAGS`.

 Another example is converting image files using [ImageMagick](http://www.imagemagick.org/), which provides `convert`, the Swiss Army Knife of file converters.

     to_png = rule('.png','.jpg',
       'convert $(INPUT) $(TARGET)'